TokenBrice/l2s-handbook/content/docs/ps-edge.md

 ### ParaSwapPool

 {{< notice note >}}
 On top of all major DEXes, ParaSwap has its private Market Maker pool.
-ParaSwap's pool provides further opportunities to optimise the transactions, sometimes enabling our users to **beat the market rate**.
+ParaSwapPool provides further opportunities to optimise the transactions, sometimes enabling our users to **beat the market rate**.
 {{< /notice >}}

 ParaSwap pools the liquidity provided by professional liquidity providers in the ParaSwapPool.
 This pool is included in any relevant trade, just like another decentralized exchange.